Gross Misconduct (film): Assault with a Deadly Weapon

 The film was based on the play Assault With a Deadly Weapon which was written in 1969 by Lance Peters.
 It had been suggested by a 1955 scandal in Hobart, where university professor Sydney Orr had been sacked from his job on grounds of gross misconduct.

 In November 1969 it was announced Harry M. Miller bought the rights to the play.
 It debuted in September 1971 in a production starring Pamela Stephenson.
 The Sydney Morning Herald said "in this play there are no real people."

 Gross Moral Turpitude, Cassandra Pybus' book on the Orr case which also emerged in 1993, gives a very different reading on Orr from Peters' and this film's.
 She writes that "in the Orr case... it was almost universally accepted... that an academic who seduced a student should be dismissed.
 He did.
 He was."

 Production

 The movie was the first film to be produced by PRO Films in Australia, a subsidiary of R.A.
-Beacker & Co.
+Becker & Co.
 It was shot at various locations around Melbourne, including The University of Melbourne, the Melbourne Magistrates Court and Queen Victoria Market.